justinrous/stock-portfolio/README.md

 # Overview
-A financial investment website that can be used to track a portfolio of stock, research financial statistics about individual stocks, current stock news, and more.
+This is a full-stack financial investment platform that allows users to track a personalized portfolio of stocks, view real-time price data, and access key financial statistics and news for individual companies.
+Designed with both functionality and user experience in mind, the application integrates data from the FinnHub.io API to provide up-to-date market insights.

 ![Statistics Page](https://github.com/justinrous/stock-portfolio/blob/main/public/images/portfolio_manager.JPG)
 ![Portfolio Page](https://github.com/justinrous/stock-portfolio/blob/main/public/images/portfolio_manager1.JPG)